-Located on the northeast side of Kowloon, Kowloon Peak (飛鵝山), also known as Fei Ngo Shan, is 602m tall and is the tallest peak in Kowloon.
-The “soaring goose mountain” is part of Ma On Shan Country Park and has one of the most dangerous cliffs in Hong Kong: Suicide Cliff (自殺崖).
+Located on the northeast side of Kowloon, Kowloon Peak (Fei Ngo Shan) is 602m tall and is the tallest peak in Kowloon.
+The “soaring goose mountain” (direct translation) is part of Ma On Shan Country Park and features one of Hong Kong’s most dangerous cliffs: Suicide Cliff.

-The infamous Suicide Cliff got its name from the treacherous steep climb.
-There were past incidences where hikers were seriously injured.
+The infamous Suicide Cliff got its name from the treacherous, steep climb.
+There were past incidents where hikers were seriously injured.

 But you don’t have to climb the steep cliff to experience Suicide Cliff and Kowloon Peak.
 In fact, there are several ways to get to the summit of Kowloon Peak and see panoramic views from Suicide Cliff.

-In this blog post, I put together a detailed itinerary for taking the safe and scenic route to Kowloon Peak and Suicide Cliff in Hong Kong If you are an experienced hiker and want to see the most dramatic cliff in HK and the best views from Kowloon, then keep reading, and I’ll show you exactly how to hike Kowloon Peak and Suicide Cliff in HK.
+In this guide, I put together a detailed itinerary for taking the safe and scenic route to Kowloon Peak and Suicide Cliff in Hong Kong.
+If you are an experienced hiker and want to see the most dramatic cliff and the best views from Kowloon, then keep reading.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.